How to Use Ad Blocker in Incognito Mode

 - Confirm that the toggle next to Firefox is set to Filter;

-- If Firefox is not in the list of apps, you can add it manually by clicking the “+” icon and selecting it from the system folder.
+If Firefox is not in the list of apps, you can add it manually by clicking the “+ ADD APP” button and selecting it from the system folder.

 How to Block Ads with AdLock in Incognito Chrome

 AdLock offers a free Chrome extension for anti-ad protection on the normal browser sessions.
 However, only the AdLock desktop app can give you the desired result when it comes to browsing Incognito.
 AdLock for Windows PC or Mac does not differentiate between the regular and Incognito windows of your browser.
 It filters all the traffic and weeds out the trash from the whole Chrome session regardless of if you want it private or not.
-So just make sure you have Chrome in the apps list in your AdLock and that the toggle is set to Filter, as shown above.
+So just make sure you have Chrome in the apps list in your AdLock and that the toggle is set to Filter, as shown below.

 How to Get Rid of All Ads with AdLock on Microsoft Edge

 Just recently Microsoft structured its Edge Add-Ons marketplace, allowing new and already known ad blockers to enter the competition.
 Currently, Edge Add-Ons is still in the Beta version and there are reports of the extensions crushing during work in this browser, including adblockers working in incognito mode.
 This is where AdLock comes especially handy!
 If you work with Microsoft Edge’s InPrivate mode and don’t want the ads to drive you nuts, try installing AdLock and see how seamlessly it removes all the pop-ups from your view.
 Microsoft Edge is added to the main list of apps to be filtered by default, so you won’t need to do anything extra in your AdLock menu.
 However, at any point, you can use the toggle to block, filter, or leave it alone, depending on your browsing needs.